How to Write a Donation Letter for Youth Sports

 You should offer the opportunity for sponsors to contribute to your organization directly on your website.
 You can even give parents the opportunity to donate or sponsor when they register their child.

-Even getting just a few new donors can bring huge benefits to your league.
-You may be able to avoid registration fee increases or cut back on family fundraising.
-Most importantly, you’ll be able to bring better sports experiences to young athletes.
-Good luck!
+You can avoid registration fee increases or cut back on family fundraising.
+Most importantly, you can bring better sports experiences to young athletes and community members.

 Jersey Watch is the Fastest Way to Manage Your Sports Organization